🔥 PSPS Wildfire Season · California Battery Backup · 2026

 Four Ways to Finance Your Battery

-Every financing option is shown side by side in your proposal — including projected bill impact — before you sign anything.
+Every financing option is shown side by side in your proposal — including projected monthly bill impact and PSPS backup configuration — before you sign anything.

 Prepaid Lease — 30% Off

 Pay 30% less than full system cost at signing.
-ITC discount passes directly to you through third-party ownership.
+The commercial ITC passes directly to you through third-party ownership.
 Full ownership transfers after 5 years.
-No tax filing required.
+No personal tax filing required.

 30% off upfront · own in 5 years